fantauzzi/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image3]

 The method converts the image into a HSV color space, and then thresholds its individual channels and the x gradient of the V channel.
 The operation is repeated with different thresholding intervals to match white and yellow lines, and to be more likely to match them if they are aligned close to vertical.
 If a pixel passes thresholding with at least one interval, then it is included in the thresholded output.

+Method `find_x_gradient()` computes and returns the absolute value of the gradient of a grayscale image in the x direction using `cv2.Sobel()` and a kernel of size 5; result is scaled to have it range between 0 and 255 in every given image.

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Method `ImageProcessing.position_windows()` indentifies areas in the thresholded image that are more likely to contain pixels from the lane lines.
-Method `ImageProcessing.fit()` interpolates those pixels with two parabolas, one per lane line.
+Then method `ImageProcessing.fit()` interpolates those pixels with two parabolas, one per lane line.

+In the image below the undistorted image is overlaid with the output of thresholding, and of the two above methods.
+This kind of image has been invaluable for parameters tuning and debugging.
+The two purple lines are the parabolas interpolating the lane lines, as seen in the bird-eye perspective.
+Rectangles delimit areas of the image (sliding windows) believed to contain pixels belonging to lane lines.

 ![alt text][image5]

+Method `ImageProcessing.position_windows()` computes as follows.

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.